-It may seem counter intuitive to hear from a retail brand 'think about buying less this year' but we wouldn't be doing our job as an ethical brand with a strong zero-waste policy if we didn't encourage you to be mindful about how you consume this Christmas...
+It may seem counter intuitive to hear from a retail brand 'think about buying less this year' but we wouldn't be doing our job as a conscious brand if we didn't encourage you to be mindful about how you consume this Christmas...

 We are absolutely of the 'buy well, buy less' camp - investing in fewer 'things' and making them last.
 When we design our clothing we think hard about how you can style each piece all-year-round, rather than having something sat in your wardrobe unworn for half the year.
-Everything we create is touched by a skilled craftsperson - from hand-block printed fabrics, to handmade paper in our giftwrapping.
-We believe that investing in these slow, artisan skills will in turn slow down the rate at which they are consumed - they will hopefully be treasured for years to come.
+Everything we create is touched by a skilled craftsperson - from hand-block printed fabrics, to our hand-painted Christmas Decorations.
+We believe that investing in these slow, artisan skills will in turn slow down the rate at which they are consumed - so they can be treasured for years to come.

 Here are 8 ideas to help you shop and consume more sustainably this Christmas...